BS Biotechnology/MS Biotechnology

 - Apply.
 Applications will be submitted to the College of Science Graduate Admissions and Student Services Office.
 See instructions below.

-PlusOne students should meet with the co-op coordinator upon admission to the program in order to plan the timing of the graduate co-op.
+- If accepted, PlusOne students will attend orientation at the start of the term they are accepted for and meet with the co-op coordinator the following month in order to plan the timing of the graduate co-op.

 - You do not need to upload your Northeastern transcript.

 - The Graduate Admissions and Student Services staff will upload your transcript after your application is submitted.

 - GRE exam scores are not required.